ethelv/1948-forensic-adna/README.md

-# Ancestry inference of a mid-20th-century femur (sample 1948 / JD206)
+# Ancestry inference of a mid-20th-century femur

 Low-coverage whole-genome sequencing of a single skeletal sample was mapped to the human reference, pseudo-haploid genotyped on the Human Origins SNP panel, and its